×

 Example:

-Design and operations work better together: coordinate a model-year changeover, plan a delivery event, or align QC gates.
-Shared boards and async feedback make hand-offs smoother across departments.
+Collaborative experiences help design and operations teams work together more effectively.
+Participants coordinate model‑year changeovers, plan delivery events, or align quality‑control checkpoints.
+Shared digital boards and asynchronous feedback make handoffs smoother across departments.

 Games & Gamified Experiences